What writers should know about The Banner

 The Banner family encompasses all ages and many different cultural backgrounds, including Korean, Hispanic, Chinese, Cambodian, and Laotian, as well as African American and Dutch.
 Our readers are primarily adults, young and old, married and single, of all levels of income and education, of many vocations and professions.
 They are members of urban and rural churches in Canada and the U.S.

 Please note that the following guidelines apply to feature articles and columns only, not to news stories.
+For specific information about our columns, click here.
 For News Correspondents looking for guidelines, please see the news editor (news@TheBanner.org).

 - Always speak the truth in love (Eph.
 4:15).